Eye-Movement Desensitization and Reprocessing (EMDR) is a structured therapy that desensitizes reactions to distressing events.

 Within each of us is a natural adaptive ability that helps us to move through most of the upsetting things that happen in life.
 However, despite our best efforts, sometimes very upsetting events continue to impact us causing anxiety and other strong reactions.

 It's believed that very disturbing experiences can interfere with brain processing and tend to block the brain's ability to integrate what has happened.
-After EMDR the disruptive event is remembered as part of the past, rather than consuming our attention and upsetting us in the present.
+After EMDR the disruptive event is remembered as part of the past, rather than consuming our attention and impacting our behavior, thoughts, and feelings in the present.